sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 ## Subsetting mod BAM files with samtools

-Subsetting means we take a mod BAM file as input and produce a mod BAM file as output by accepting or rejecting each read based on some criterion.
+Subsetting means we take a mod BAM file as input and produce a mod BAM file as output by accepting or rejecting each entire read based on some criterion.
 Whenever you zoom in to a region or click on a read in IGV, you are basically subsetting a mod BAM file by region or by read id.
 We will also discuss random subsetting which comes in handy when a BAM file